-ICHK believes that the secondary school experience should deliver both character and academic achievement in the same child.
+ICHK believes that the secondary school experience should help children achieve both character development and academic achievement.
 Our philosophy is grounded in the conviction that young people should be supported in developing their all-round characters, including but not confined to the academic dimension, so that they experience themselves as strong, confident, impassioned learners.

-We configure students' experience of school around the notion of an 'epistemic apprenticeship', which underscores the ways in which school provides guidance and role modelling for every aspect of students' performance - including the academic, social, emotional and values-driven dimensions of students' lives.
+We design students' experience of school around the notion of an 'epistemic apprenticeship', which underscores the ways in which school provides guidance and role modelling for every aspect of students' performance - including the academic, social, emotional and values-driven dimensions of their lives.